A mixed characteristic analogue of the perfection of rings and its almost Cohen-Macaulay property: Completion and Integral Extensions of Perfect Rings

-By the hypothesis (2) and the integrality of the extension $A \hookrightarrow C$, $C$ is also $t$-adically Zariskian.
-This shows that $A$ and $C$ satisfy the hypotheses of Zariskian Riemann's extension theorem \cite[Theorem 5.11]{NS23} for the elements $t, x$.
+By the hypothesis (\ref{zariskian}) and the integrality of the extension $A \hookrightarrow C$, $C$ is also $t$-adically Zariskian.
+This shows that $A$ and $C$ satisfy the hypotheses of Zariskian Riemann's extension theorem \cite[Theorem 5.11]{nakazato2023Variant} for the elements $t, x$.
 Let $A^j$ and $C^j$ be the Tate ring associated to $\big(A[t^j/x] , (t)\big)$ and $\big(C[t^j/x] , (t)\big)$, respectively.
-Then Zariskian Riemann's extension theorem and integral closedness of $A$ and $C$ show that
+Then Zariskian Riemann's extension theorem and integral closedness of $A$ and $C$ show that the canonical map \(A^+_{A[1/tx]} \to A^{j \circ}\) which is compatible with \(G\)-action induces an isomorphism